Philip Greenspun

-Philip Greenspun (born September 28, 1963) is an American computer scientist, educator, early Internet entrepreneur, and pilot who was involved in developing online communities like photo.net.
+Philip Greenspun (born September 28, 1963) is an American computer scientist, educator, early Internet entrepreneur, and pilot who was involved in developing online communities such as photo.net.

-Biography
+Early life and education

 Greenspun was born on September 28, 1963, grew up in Bethesda, Maryland, and received a B.S. in Mathematics from MIT in 1982.
-After working for HP Labs in Palo Alto and Symbolics, he became a founder of ICAD, Inc. Greenspun returned to MIT to study electrical engineering and computer science, eventually receiving a Ph.D.
+After working for HP Labs in Palo Alto and Symbolics, he became a founder of ICAD, Inc. Greenspun returned to MIT to study electrical engineering and computer science, receiving a Ph.D.

-Working with Isaac Kohane of Boston Children's Hospital and Harvard Medical School, Greenspun was the developer of an early Web-based electronic medical record system.
-The system is described in "Building national electronic medical record systems via the World Wide Web" (1996).
-Greenspun and Kohane continue to work together on a medical informatics at Harvard Medical School.
+1990s era Internet entrepreneur

+In 1993, Greenspun co-founded photo.net, an online community for people helping each other to improve their photographic skills.
+He seeded the community with "Travels with Samantha", a photo-illustrated account of a trip from Boston to Alaska and back; Samantha was how Greenspun referred to his Macintosh PowerBook 170 that he used to photo document his journey.
+Photo.net was co-founded with Rajeev Surati and Waikit Lau.
+Having grown to 600,000 registered users, it was acquired by NameMedia in 2007 for $6 million, according to documents filed in connection with a planned public offering of NameMedia shares.

 In 1995, Greenspun was hired to lead development of Hearst Corporation's Internet services, which included early e-commerce sites.
-In 1997 he co-founded ArsDigita, a web services company which grew to $20 million in annual revenues by 2000.

-Greenspun moved from Massachusetts to Jupiter, Florida in 2021.

-Photo.net and ArsDigita

-In 1993, Greenspun founded photo.net, an online community for people helping each other to improve their photographic skills.
-He seeded the community with "Travels with Samantha", a photo-illustrated account of a trip from Boston to Alaska and back.
-Photo.net became a business in 2000 with the help of some of his cofounders Rajeev Surati and Waikit Lau.
-Having grown to 600,000 registered users, it was acquired by NameMedia in 2007 for $6 million, according to documents filed in connection with a planned public offering of NameMedia shares.
-Greenspun founded the open-source software company ArsDigita and, as CEO, grew it to about $20 million in revenue before taking a venture capital investment.

-Greenspun was an early developer of database-backed Web sites, which became the dominant approach to engineering sites with user contributions, e.g., Amazon.com.
-Greenspun was also a developer of one of the first Web-based electronic medical record systems.
+He was also an early developer of database-backed web sites, which became the dominant approach to engineering sites with user contributions.
 Greenspun's Oracle-based community site LUSENET was an important early host of free forums.

+Working with Isaac Kohane of Boston Children's Hospital and Harvard Medical School, Greenspun co-developed an early web-based electronic medical record systems in 1996.
+Greenspun and Kohane continued to work together on medical informatics at Harvard Medical School.

+ArsDigita

+Greenspun founded the open-source software company ArsDigita in 1996.
+As CEO, he grew it to about $20 million in revenue before accepting any venture capital investments.